-To learn more about the Delano grape strike, visit the exhibit For Liberty: Justice, and Equality: Unions Making History in America in person at Hornbake Library or online, and be sure to explore the section on Immigrants’ Rights!
-For general information about the Labor History Archives, check out our labor history subject guide!
-This post is one of a series of Curator’s Choices, so be on the lookout for posts by other members of the Labor History Archives team at Special Collections and University Archives.
+To learn more about the labor movement’s shift from protectionism to inclusivity, visit our exhibit For Liberty, Justice, and Equality: Unions Making History in America.
+You can visit in person at Hornbake Library or online, and be sure to explore the section on Immigrants’ Rights!
+For more information about the UBCJA, see the UBCJA Archives.
+This post is one of a series of on immigrants’ rights, so be on the lookout for more posts this month from the Labor History Archives team!

 Jen Wachtel is a graduate student at the University of Maryland pursuing an M.A. in History (Modern Europe), a Master of Library and Information Science (Archives and Digital Curation), and a graduate certificate in Museum Scholarship and Material Culture.
 She is a Coordinator for Labor History Collections and Mass Media and Culture Processing Archivist at Special Collections and University Archives.
 Jen expects to graduate in December 2018 to pursue a career in museum archives.